Research Capabilities and Priority Programmes

 The GW4 Alliance has adopted the Russell Group Research Integrity statement of cooperation in cross-institutional research misconduct allegations, which aims to support the efforts of researcher communities to foster research integrity (also known as good practice in research or the responsible conduct of research).

-GW4 institutions also support and promote the responsible use of metrics and quantitative indicators of research, with some GW4 members signing the San Francisco Declaration on Research Assessment (DORA).
-DORA is a commitment to assess research excellence through a process of qualitative review rather than using proxy measures of quality, such as publication in journals with a high impact factor.
+GW4 institutions also support and promote the responsible use of metrics and quantitative indicators of research.
+GW4 members are signatories to the San Francisco Declaration on Research Assessment (DORA) – a commitment to assess research excellence through a process of qualitative review rather than using proxy measures of quality, such as publication in journals with a high impact factor – or have developed institutional principles of research assessment and management.